thunkable/docs-thunkable-com/chapter1/testing-your-app.md

 ---

 One of Thunkable's coolest features is the ability to change and update your app in real-time.
-Not even hard-core developers have this super power.
+Not even hard-core developers have this super power

-You can watch this video to see this works on

 ---